Novva6903/Snake-Game/README.md

 # Snake-Game
 Dont mind this repository.
-I'm just building it so that i have something to play in class :D
+I'm just making it so that i have something to play in class :D

 <img src="Image/Screenshot 2022-12-14 020500.png">